Contents

 What’s the Cost of an Early Mortgage Renewal in Canada?

-There are many reasons why you may need to look into renewing your mortgage contract early.
+There are many reasons you may need to consider renewing your mortgage contract early.
 Here are some of the most common.

 1. Interest rates have dropped.
 Depending on what the most recent mortgage rates are compared to your current mortgage rate, even with a prepayment penalty, it may make the most financial sense to refinance your mortgage before your mortgage renewal date.

 2. Change in your financial situation.
-This can mean you are making more money, less money, or even that your credit score has improved dramatically and you can get a much better rate than what your current mortgage is at.
+This can mean you are making more money, less money, or even that your credit score has improved dramatically, and you can get a much better rate than your current mortgage rate.

 3. Moving and selling your home.
-This will also be considered breaking your mortgage and is very common.
+This will also be considered a breach of your mortgage and is very common.

 4. Change is your family situation.
-This is usually separation or divorce.
+This is usually a separation or divorce.
 Whether one party is keeping the home or it is being sold, the mortgage contract will need to be broken.
-It will get broken with the sale of the home or when one party buys the other one out.
+It will be broken upon the sale of the home or when one party buys out the other.

 Penalty for Renewing Early

 Whether the reasons for renewing your mortgage early are avoidable or not, your lender will let you know if there is a penalty or not.
 This information will also be included in your original mortgage contract.
-This penalty is known as a prepayment penalty because you are technically paying out your mortgage contract early with a new loan.
-Whether you have to pay this penalty or not depends on if you have an open or a closed mortgage.
+This penalty is known as a prepayment penalty because you are technically paying off your mortgage contract early by taking out a new loan.
+Whether you have to pay this penalty depends on whether your mortgage is open or closed.

 An open mortgage means that you can make extra payments or remortgage at any time without any penalties.
 With a closed mortgage, there will be penalties for extra payments beyond your yearly allotted amount.
-Not all lenders will offer open mortgages, but those that do charge a higher interest rate than that of closed mortgages which is one of the reasons that closed mortgages are more common.
+Not all lenders offer open mortgages, but those that do charge a higher interest rate than closed mortgages, which is one reason closed mortgages are more common.

-If you are refinancing an open mortgage then you will only have to pay an administration or a loan fee, depending on the lender's policies.
+If you are refinancing an open mortgage, then you will only have to pay an administration fee or a loan fee, depending on the lender’s policies.
 With a closed mortgage, the penalty is usually 3 months of interest payments at your current mortgage rate, or sometimes the interest rate differential.
-The differential is calculated by the current interest rate, new interest rate and how long is left in the mortgage term you are refinancing.
+The differential is calculated using the current interest rate, the new interest rate, and the remaining time on the mortgage term you are refinancing.

 Penalties Depending on the Lender

-The lender that you use will make a difference on the prepayment penalty as well as the type of mortgage that you have.
+The lender that you use will make a difference in the prepayment penalty as well as the type of mortgage that you have.

 TD

-When it comes to breaking a mortgage, the penalty is based on a few factors but the main one is the kind of mortgage you have.
+When it comes to breaking a mortgage, the penalty is based on a few factors, but the main one is the kind of mortgage you have.
 With TD, an open mortgage, whether the interest is fixed or variable, there is no penalty.
-With a closed, variable rate mortgage, there is a penalty.
-The penalty is usually 3 months interest.
-A closed, fixed rate mortgage also has a penalty.
-The penalty for this type of mortgage is 3 months interest or the interest rate differential amount, whichever amount is greater.
+With a closed, variable-rate mortgage, there is a penalty.
+The penalty is usually 3 months’ interest.
+A closed, fixed-rate mortgage also has a penalty.
+The penalty for this type of mortgage is 3 months’ interest or the interest rate differential, whichever is greater.

 Scotiabank

-Breaking a mortgage with Scotiabank is the same prepayment penalty fees as TD.
-They also have a prepayment calculator on their website that will help you to determine the exact amounts.
+Breaking a mortgage with Scotiabank has the same prepayment penalty fees as TD.
+They also have a prepayment calculator on their website that will help you determine the exact amounts.

 RBC

-When it comes to breaking a mortgage with RBC.
-The fees are the same as well.
-3 months interest for a closed variable rate mortgage and the interest rate differential for a closed fixed rate mortgage.
+When it comes to breaking a mortgage with RBC, the fees are the same.
+3 months interest for a closed variable rate mortgage, and the interest rate differential for a closed fixed rate mortgage.

 BMO